pmadinei/dl-img-pytorch/README.md

 I used ZIP.id to download dataset to my notebook, and then unzip the main folder.
 I transformed images into what is called gray-Scaled images.
 The "imshow" function, displays images in given labels and classes, "make_unique_images" makes uniques cattegories so that I can display each product without repeating ourselves, and lastly, I executed these functions.
 The "plot_distribution" function takes the data_loader and classes, and uses "draw_plot" to plot the amount of images from each class.

-You can find all reports and codes in jupyter notebook in eithor [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/PyTorch%20NN%20Image%20Classification.ipynb) as ipynb
+You can find all reports and codes in [HERE](https://doc-0c-9k-docs.googleusercontent.com/docs/securesc/ogg8m8b7ucubdtfvu61pbsghht3ij23b/28o8uvq5bj37ig32k8qbggmemq3fnlmh/1605952200000/09915260226414736988/09915260226414736988/1tmSusEsCbYD_sDO7iawlIZZUIydXb1I7?e=download&authuser=0) as HTML in your local computer.

-or [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/docs/Report.html) as HTML in your local computer.
+Also, [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/PyTorch%20NN%20Image%20Classification.ipynb) here is a link for jupyter notebook of the report file.

 Feel free to contact me if you have any questions about the present project.
 GOOD LUCK!